 Welcome to Ashburton Arts, entertaining Ashburton and the wider area since 2018!
 The best way to know what’s happening is to join our mailing list.
 The latest newsletter is always available in the newsletter archive.

 Here’s a taste of just a few things that happened here in 2019:

-The next event at Ashburton Arts will be Magic in an Age of Pretence [on Zoom] on Thursday 4 June 2020 at 8:00 PM
+The next event at Ashburton Arts will be Kali Yuga Jive (a story and a concert) on Saturday 3 October 2020 at 7:30 PM

 This area of South Devon is blessed with a huge pool of creative talent, across the whole spectrum of the Arts.
 We’re very grateful to tv documentary maker (among other things) Chris Watson for filming and producing this snapshot over several months in 2019 of just a few of the things going on at Ashburton Arts Centre.
 How many different ones can you spot?